 A) The Operator does not include in the abovementioned procedure said offer of the User, as long as the LNG User has declared in his offer that he does not accept the partial allocation of the requested Additional Storage Area, as well as various offers of the LNG User that are ranked lower, or

-B) Whether the LNG User has declared in his offer that he accepts the partial allocation of the requested Additional Storage Space, the Operator includes in the abomentioned procedure only the part of said offer that does not cause overrun of the upper limit and does not include other offers of the LNG User that are ranked lower.
+B) Whether the LNG User has declared in his offer that he accepts the partial allocation of the requested Additional Storage Space, the Operator includes in the abovementioned procedure only the part of said offer that does not cause overrun of the upper limit and does not include other offers of the LNG User that are ranked lower.

 5. For each Day of the Month, the Operator decides on the allocation of Additional Storage Space as follows: